On the spectral asymptotics for the buckling problem: Abstract

 \section{Abstract}

-We provide a direct proof of Weyl's law for the buckling eigenvalues of the biharmonic operator on a wide class of domains of $\mathbb R^d$ including bounded Lipschitz domains.
+We provide a direct proof of Weyl's law for the buckling eigenvalues of the biharmonic operator on domains of $\mathbb R^d$ of finite measure.
 The proof relies on asymptotically sharp lower and upper bounds that we develop for the Riesz mean $R_2(z)$.
 Lower bounds are obtained by making use of the so-called ``averaged variational principle''.
 Upper bounds are obtained in the spirit of Berezin-Li-Yau.
 Moreover, we state a conjecture for the second term in Weyl's law and prove its correctness in two special cases: balls in $\mathbb R^d$ and bounded intervals in $\mathbb R$.

 {\it Key words:} Biharmonic operator, Buckling problem, eigenvalue asymptotics, Riesz means.

 {\bf 2020 Mathematics Subject Classification:} 35P20, 35P15, 47A75, 35J30, 34L15.